Ricky8424/EzAdbTools/SECURITY.md

 ## Supported Versions

+We unsupport versions regularly to avoid older versions with possibly older plugins face security issues

 Below is a chart of supported and unsupported versions.

 | Version | Supported          | Support till |